-- Glibenclamide or glyburide – begin with a minimum dose of 2.5 mg every morning, maximum dose 10 mg twice daily, duration long.
+- Glibenclamide or glyburide – start with a minimum dose of 2.5 mg every morning and a maximum dose of 10 mg twice daily.

 - Gliclazide – treat with a minimum dose of 40 mg every morning, maximum dose 160 mg twice daily, duration medium.
-Extended release form has a minimum dose of 30 mg every morning, maximum dose 120 mg every morning, duration long.
+The extended-release form has a minimum dose of 30 mg every morning, a maximum dose of 120 mg every morning, duration long.